P3psee/Stegster/README.md

 # Stegster
-Stegster is a Python script designed for steganography by P3psee, which involves hiding text, DOCX, or PDF data within an image file.
+Stegster is a Python script designed for steganography by P3psee (Az Daniel), which involves hiding text, DOCX, or PDF data within an image file.
 The tool supports encoding (encrypting) and decoding (decrypting) operations.

 Technologies Used: